-7. If informal action does not succeed in resolving the situation, or would not be appropriate given the nature of the complaint, the complainant should make a written complaint.
-If the complainant is a member of staff, the complaint should be submitted to the Domestic Bursar.
-If the complainant is a student, the complaint should be submitted to the Dean for Equality & Diversity who will then communicate it to the Domestic Bursar and/or Senior Tutor.
+7. If informal action does not succeed in resolving the situation or would not be appropriate given the nature of the complaint, the complainant should make a written complaint.
+If the complainant is a member of staff, the complaint should be submitted to the Domestic Operations Manager.
+If the complainant is a student, the complaint should be submitted to the Dean for Equality & Diversity who will then communicate it to the Domestic Operations Manager and/or Senior Tutor.
 A student complainant may also seek support as relevant from the University Director of Student Welfare and Support Services.
-In cases where it is not immediately clear to whom a complaint should be addressed, or if the complainant feels it is not appropriate to approach the Domestic Bursar, or wishes to make a complaint against the Domestic Bursar, advice may be sought from any Harassment Advisor or the Dean for Equality & Diversity.
-Students and staff can seek support from College Harassment Advisors throughout the complaints process.
-If the student or staff member does not feel comfortable contacting a College Harassment Advisor, they can contact the University Harassment Line for details of another advisor who is not a member of College (Tel.
-01865 270760 or email harassment.line@admin.ox.ac.uk).
+In cases where it is not immediately clear to whom a complaint should be addressed or if the complainant feels it is not appropriate to approach the Domestic Operations Manager or wishes to make a complaint against the Domestic Operations Manager, advice may be sought from the Senior Tutor, Principal, or the Dean for Equality & Diversity.
+The student or staff member can also contact the University Harassment Line for details of advisors via 01865 270760 or emailing harassment.line@admin.ox.ac.uk.